-Fishing during the day is a completely different affair.
+Fishing during the day is a unique affair.
 Daytiming for Swordfish in Miami is very rigging intensive.
-It involves sending a single bait on an extra-long leader to the bottom, with up to 12 pounds of weight.
+It involves sending a single bait on an extra-long leader to the bottom, with 8-12 pounds of weight.
 Thin diameter braided line is used to maximize line capacity and minimize drag so you can reach the bottom and feel the bite.
 Heavy tackle is employed to deal with the stresses of hooking a 100+ lb fish in such deep waters.
 We use a Hooker Electric 80 wide with a manual assist to target daytime swords.
 We often fish a second, "buoy rod" as well which is usually an LP-S1200. .
 While some people have transitioned to electric reels for targeting swordfish during the day, we like to have both options for our customers.
 Daytime swordfish average 100lbs and are not uncommon to 300lbs.
 Daytime swordfishing off Miami yields larger average fish and a butal fight.
 There isn't much bycatch on the bottom in 2,000 feet but we have caught thresher sharks among other species.

 We typically recommend daytime swording charters if you're looking to knock them off your bucket-list.
 Swords are typically a bit more concentrated near structure during the day.
 We have done the math and we usually get more swordfish bites per hour of fishing during daylight hours.
 Additionally, there is more opportunity for by-catch while on route and returning from the swordfish grounds.
 Schools of dolphin, tuna, and more are always a possibility.
 Summer swordfishing can be great but we prefer weather windows during fall and winter.